 A Red Flag Warning will be issued, after coordination with the Maine Forest Service (MFS), when a Red Flag event is occurring or is imminent.
 The warning may be issued for all or a portion of the forecast area.
-Warnings will be issued by NWS forecast zones as outlined earlier in this plan.
-Warnings will be issued immediately once the forecaster and MFS have determined that a Red Flag event is ongoing.
+Warnings will be issued by MFS fire danger rating areas (FDRAs).
+NWS will not split FDRAs 7 and 11 for Red Flag Warnings or Fire Weather Watches.
+There will be no warnings or watches for Fire Weather Zones (FWZs) 107, 111, 113, and 114.
+Since many MFS FDRAs cut across both Gray and Caribou forecast areas, both NWS offices will have to be involved in most warning decisions.
+Warnings will be issued immediately once the forecasters and MFS have determined that a Red Flag event is ongoing.
 Otherwise, it shall be issued for impending Red Flag conditions when there is a high degree of confidence that conditions will develop within 24 hours.
 The warning will continue until the conditions cease to exist or fail to develop as forecast.
 At such time, the warning will be canceled.
 The format of the Red Flag Warning is specified in National Weather Service Directive 10-401.

 Red Flag Warnings are issued when the NWS and MFS agree that all the required conditions are expected.
-If fire weather conditions warrant a RFW but fuel conditions do not, MFS will inform the NWS forecaster during a coordination call.
+If fire weather conditions warrant a RFW but fuel conditions do not, MFS will inform the NWS forecasters during a coordination call.
 The NWS forecaster will log the discussion in the official shift log to include the conference call participants, time and decision not to issue RFW based on unreceptive fuels.